 Kuller earned her Bachelor of Science in nursing from Villanova University and her Master of Science in neonatal nursing from the University of California, San Francisco.
 She has written numerous articles and book chapters on neonatal skin, and has been involved in research on the effects of adhesives, phototherapy and the first bath on neonatal skin.
 She is a member of the National Association of Neonatal Nurses (NANN), the Northern California Association of Neonatal Nurses (NCANN), the Academy of Neonatal Nurses and Sigma Theta Tau International (STTI) nursing honor society.

-Debianne Peterman is currently the vice president of clinical education and development of TriStar Health where she has led the development of strategies to advance clinical performance for the past year.
-In her previous role, Peterman focused on advancing Women’s and Obstetrics clinical programs and services at Hospital Corporation of America (HCA) where she served as an expert consultant on women’s services to provide delivery of optimal quality patient care as defined by national and state standards, and evidence-based practice.
+Debianne Peterman is currently an independent healthcare consultant, formerly the vice president of clinical education and development of TriStar Health where she led the development of strategies to advance clinical performance for the past year.
+Prior to that, Peterman focused on advancing Women’s and Obstetrics clinical programs and services at Hospital Corporation of America (HCA) where she served as an expert consultant on women’s services to provide delivery of optimal quality patient care as defined by national and state standards, and evidence-based practice.
 She also ensured compliance with national and state regulations, quality metrics, data integrity and research initiatives that produce optimal quality outcomes and performance for all women’s programs.